Running

 To reset your

-, run this command:
+api-key, run this command:

 python -m systembridgecli api-key --reset